NEVER scan a computer you do

 corresponding to the TCP or UDP services (daemons to *nix users) running on a target

-range of ports on one IP address or several contiguous IP addresses.
+range of ports or a list of ports on one IP address or on a list

 connection is saved for viewing (Full connect or UDP modes